 The Eck Tennis Pavilion Courts are closed.
 We apologize for any inconvenience this closure may cause.
-Out of an abundance of caution and the need to care for the well-being of our Notre Dame community, Eck Tennis will remain closed until at least April 13th.
+Out of an abundance of caution and the need to care for the well-being of our Notre Dame community, Eck Tennis will remain closed until further notice.
 During this time, it is imperative that everyone remain vigilant about the following recommendations from the CDC in order to reduce the chances of spreading this virus:

 - Wash your hands frequently